-You will develop the skills to counsel clients, their family, and your staff through grief and loss, major life changes and counsel staff within the performance management processes.
-Students can attend on-line virtual workshops offered throughout the course, which provide the opportunity to put skills into practice and be formally facilitated and mentored by our counselling experts.
+You will develop the skills to counsel clients and their family through grief and loss, major life changes, and your counsel staff within the performance management processes.
+Students can attend online virtual workshops offered throughout the course, which provide the opportunity to put skills into practice and be formally facilitated and mentored by our counselling experts.